tonyboutwell/Quantum-Pathways/README.md

 1. **Near-perfect fidelity** (∼0.999958) via geometric phase alignment
 2. **Exact population symmetry** maintained (0.499989/0.000011)
 3. **Controlled phase evolution** through bracket-induced pathways
-4. **Evidence of “quantum highways”** where phase coherence remains robust
+4. **Evidence of “quantum highways”** evidence of "quantum highways" where phase coherence remains robust, enabling approximate time-reversal of the system's evolution.
 5. We also demonstrate that multiple distinct parameter sets can yield the same near-perfect protection, hinting at a deeper symmetry.

 ##